 are prescribed details for the purposes of Schedule 1, clause 3(4) of the Act.

-[Regulation 9 inserted in Gazette 30 Sep 1994 p.
+[Regulation 9 inserted: Gazette 30 Sep 1994 p.
 4983-4.]

 10. Specified bodies etc. to be regarded as part of other agencies

 Under Schedule 2, clause 2(4) of the Act, it is declared that the office or body set out in column 2 of Schedule 2 to these regulations is not to be regarded as a separate agency, but is to be regarded as a part of the agency set out opposite that office or body in column 1 of Schedule 2 to these regulations.